OPENDAP/bes/README.md

 web API.

 This software is currently available in source form only - contact us if you would like to extend the BES Catalog system for your own data collections.
+To build Hyrax with this feature enabled, build either in developer mode (./configure ... --enable-developer) or using the spepcial configuration option --enable-cmr.

 ## Bug fixes